-The Ph.D. program American Studies trains students to become knowledgeable, engaged and productive scholars and public humanists.
+The Ph.D. program in American Studies trains students to become knowledgeable, engaged and productive scholars and public humanists.

-One of the oldest American Studies programs in the nation, its graduate students and faculty represent a community of innovative scholars committed to defining new directions in research, teaching across the disciplines, and reaching out to diverse audiences.
+The Department of American Studies at Brown University undertakes the interdisciplinary study of the diverse cultures, groups and experiences that make up American life.
+One of the oldest American Studies programs in the nation, Brown's graduate students and faculty represent a community of innovative scholars committed to defining new directions in research, teaching across the disciplines, and reaching out to diverse audiences.

 Required (short sample of 10–20 pages in area of interest)